maxfieldjweir/site/_posts/2026-05-31-road-to-Maroy.md

 excerpt: "The next project after Imperial Archives."
 ---

-I spent 6 months creating Imperial Archives, learning about TTRPG designing and Affinity Publisher 2.
-It taught me a lot about my own creative practice, but also realising that I can make this kind of stuff.
+I spent 6 months creating Imperial Archives, learning about TTRPG designs and using Affinity Publisher 2.
+It taught me a lot about my own creative practice, but also made me realise that I can make this kind of stuff.

 Now that it's [done and on Itch.io for free](https://maxfieldjweir.itch.io/imperial-archives-orbital-installation) I'm moving onto *The Mansion of Maroy*, a nightmare-horror adventure set in the Faroe Islands.